Skip to main content

 Psalm 91:3-6, 13

-God rescues you from troubles beyond your reach and permanently deals with the cause of all problems, Satan himself.
+God rescues you from troubles you can't handle and takes care of the root of all problems—Satan himself.
 His refuge deals with:

 • Sin: snare of the fowler (v3, 11-12)